1668 North Anatolia earthquake: Earthquake

 Analysis of historical records suggests that the 17 August earthquake was preceded by a number of foreshocks at the western end of the rupture zone.
 The mainshock was very large, with an estimated magnitude ranging from 7.8 (based on the size of the area affected by shaking of intensity VI) to 8.0 (based on the interpreted rupture length).
 The suggested rupture length varies from 380 km to 600 km.
 In Tokat the earthquake was followed by at least six months of aftershocks.

 Evidence of a major earthquake at about this time affecting the full 600 km has been found by trenching across the fault at many localities.
 The 600 km length is based on the assumption that there was a single large event rather than several smaller events, but that would require a propagating rupture to jump across a major extensional stepover (lateral offset) of 10 km in the fault at Niksar.
 Despite evidence from past events, backed up by dynamic rupture modelling, that most earthquakes are unable to jump more than about 5 km, the 2001 Kunlun earthquake shows clear evidence of propagating across a much wider stepover and this has been backed by further numerical modelling that suggests that ruptures can jump 8 km or more in the case of mature fault systems.

-The 1668 earthquake is regarded as probably the first in a mainly westward propagating sequence that continued into the 19th century, including events in 1719, 1754, 1766, 1859 and 1893.
+The 1668 earthquake is regarded as probably the first in a mainly westward propagating sequence that continued into the 19th century, including the earthquakes in 1719, 1754, 1766, 1859 and 1894.